Guaranteed to increase engagement immediately if used with love and passion 🙂

 #19.
 Create recurring posts by assigning different themes to different days of the week

-This is a simple yet every effective way to keep your members engaged.
+This is a simple yet every effective way to keep your members active and engaged.
 And also saves you the time and energy that goes into brainstorming unique content every now and then.

 For instance, you have a ThrowbackThursday theme wherein you post an old picture of yours (with respect to your group topic or spirit) and encourage members to do the same.
 When you do that on a weekly basis, your post instantly becomes recognizable for the members and they already know what action to take.